Problem

 - Maintenance – Ability to rebuild indexes, statistics, etc. to improve data access and performance

-What is the Most Common SQL Server Tool?
+What is the most common SQL Server tool?

-SQL Server Management Studio (SSMS) would be the tool for administering and developing new databases.
+Management Studio (SSMS) would be the tool for administering and developing new databases.
 Here are a few SSMS resources to start with:

-- SQL Server Management Studio Tutorial
+- Management Studio Tutorial

-- SQL Server Management Studio Productivity Tips
+- Management Studio Productivity Tips

 - All SQL Server Management Studio Tips